As regular readers will know, I’ve recently been sent a Bosch Serie 8 single oven to test at home and share my experiences with a set of weekly posts.

 The steam function won’t operate unless you’ve filled the tank, and knows if there isn’t enough water, so there’s no chance of boiling dry and causing any damage.

-Here’s the finished result; a perfectly cooked Sunday roast, with crisp skin, succulent meat – and no guesswork.
+Here’s the finished result; a perfectly cooked sage and onion roast chicken for a Sunday roast, with crisp skin, succulent meat – and no guesswork.

 Now while we all love a Sunday roast, none of us rush to volunteer for the job of cleaning the oven afterwards.
 The long cooking time can make all that grease really burnt-on, and a serious scrubbing session isn’t exactly the ideal way to spend a lazy Sunday afternoon.